 Despite that though, its real claim to fame is for being considered one of the most cosmopolitan cities in Latin America, as well as offering the highest quality of life in all of Mexico.

 A contemporary suburb of Monterrey itself, it offers visitors an incredible range of amenities and facilities to enjoy during their stay.
-This heightened quality of life makes it a fabulous choice for anyone who is more concerned with having a laid-back, relaxing experience than they are with exploring historical sites or natural locations.

 San Pedro Garza Garcia is where you can find Cerro de Chipinque and Chipinque Ecological Park.
 Chipinque park is set on the base of the Sierra Madre.